pstrobl96/prusa_proxy/README.md

 # prusa_proxy

-Just small proxy that allow you control printer via REST API
+Just small proxy that allow user control printer via REST API without necessary access to digest - for example when using Grafana